-■ INEDs' Period of Office
+INEDs' Period of Office

 The Board selects INEDs based on their qualification and experience and hence their ability to contribute to the affairs of the Group, and of overriding importance is their possession of a mindset that is independent and constructively challenges management's views.
 Although some INEDs do not necessarily have a shipping background, their familiarity with the business and the industry over the years has enabled them to contribute to the management of the risks involved as well as add to the diversity of the skills and perspectives of the Board.
 Independence from executive management is particularly important as the Group has no controlling shareholder.
 Continuity of the INEDs provides stability to the Board's decision-making process, compensating for any turnover in the executive management team.
 The Board believes that the long tenure of some of the INEDs does not compromise their independence but instead brings significant positive qualities as referred earlier.
 The Board, however, recognises the importance of succession to balance the mix of deep understanding of the Group's business with fresh ideas and perspectives.
+Over the last six years, a total of four INEDs have been appointed.
 The Board has and will continue to periodically seek new INEDs to join the Board so as to sustain its source of independent views.